 Use the top rear button to turn the Model Light on and off for the selected Flash Group.
 A white dot will indicate that the Model Light is on.
 If you keep the top rear button pressed for a few seconds, you can switch the Model Light On or Off for all Flash Groups at the same time.

-Flash Compensation Value
+TTL mode enables the Flash Compensation Value